rustlab1/DLC-Gait-Analysis/README.md

 ### (3) REGULAR USE

-- Please let us know if you identify errors or you made improvements to the script, we will try to continuously update the code
+- Please let us know if you identify errors or you made improvements to the script, we will continuously update the code

+- We are also happy to receive updates regarding your projects that are based on this script.

+- Please send all inquiries to ruslan.rust@irem.uzh.ch